 - We were the first bank to dedicate a unit specifically to the success and development of Australian women through the Ruby Connection website.

-- We've received the Employer of Choice for Gender Equity Citation (awarded by the Workplace Gender Equality Agency) every year for over a decade
+- We've received the Employer of Choice for Gender Equity Citation (awarded by the Workplace Gender Equality Agency) every year for over a decade, including again in 2016.

 - We won the Australian Human Resources Institute's 2013 Gender Equity in the Workplace Award.